Sexually Transmitted Infections (STIs)

 STBBIs – Sexually Transmitted Blood-borne Infections Testing

 - Concerned you might have an STI?
-You can see a physician or nurse practitioner at our walk-in clinic or book an appointment with your family health care provider.
+You can see a physician or nurse practitioner.
+Book an appointment with your family health care provider.

 - HIV (Human Immunodeficiency Virus) – Looking for confidential and fast testing for HIV?
 Go to University of Ottawa Health Promotion (located at University Centre – 203) on Wednesdays from September-April for free, rapid and anonymous HIV testing.
 You can drop by or call to book an appointment at 613-564-3950 ext.
 290.

 - Looking for another place to get STI testing?
-The Ottawa Public Health Sexual Health Clinic offers similar services to our walk-in clinic.
-If you live in Gatineau, you can go to Clinique Santé Sexualité du Plateau.
+The Ottawa Public Health Sexual Health Clinic offers similar services, If you live in Gatineau, you can go to Clinique Santé Sexualité du Plateau.

 Are you at risk?
 Should you get tested?
 Take the test!

 Looking to get a Pap test?
 Book an appointment with your family physician or nurse practitioner.

 HPVinfo: Spread the word, not the disease.
 The facts on the human papillomavirus from Canada’s experts.

 HPV (Human Papillomavirus) and the HPV vaccine

 Human Papillomavirus is among the most common sexually transmitted infections (STIs) in Canada and worldwide.
 Many types of HPV have been identified, with some leading to cancer and others to skin lesions like ano-genital warts.